 Let’s look at that plastic soda bottle.
-The raw material for it - and all packaging plastics - is ethylene.
+The raw material for it - and all plastic packaging - is made from ethylene.
 Ethylene is derived either from natural gas or from crude oil.
-Both sources are not renewable and extracting either puts a huge burden on the planet in terms of greenhouse gas emissions and pollution.
+Both sources are non-renewable, and extracting them puts a huge burden on the planet in terms of greenhouse gas emissions and other forms of pollution.

 After the gas is piped or the crude moved - a risky proposition in the best of circumstances but even dicier if extracted in a sensitive area like the arctic or an unstable one like the Middle East - producing and refining that ethylene further requires massive amounts of energy.